Product comparison · · 10 min read

 Flexible integration options

-Ably is interoperable with existing systems, thanks to features like:
+Ably is interoperable with existing systems, thanks to features such as:

 Security and compliance

-With end-to-end encryption, token-based authentication, and compliance with industry standards like GDPR and ISO 27001, Ably is a trustworthy choice for applications that prioritize security and privacy.
+With end-to-end encryption, token-based authentication, and compliance with industry standards such as GDPR and ISO 27001, Ably is a trustworthy choice for applications that prioritize security and privacy.

 Why Ably might not be the best choice